Spatial birth-and-death processes with a finite number of particles: Acknowledgement

 \section{Acknowledgement}

-I wish to thank my thesis advisor Yuri Kondratiev for suggesting the problem and superb guidance during the progress of the work.
-I also thank Vladimir Bogachev for many critical and stimulating comments.
-The author acknowledges the financial support of the DFG through the SFB 701 (Bielefeld University) and the IRTG (IGK) 1132 ``Stochastics and Real World Models''.
+The authors are thankful to Yuri Kondratiev for numerous discussions on the subject.
+VB was supported by the Department of Computer Science at the University of Verona.
+VB acknowledges a partial support of the DFG through the SFB 701 (Bielefeld University) and the IRTG (IGK) 1132 ``Stochastics and Real World Models''.